Duart Castle: 2014 restoration

 In 2012, the centenary of the 1912 restoration, the Chief of Clan Maclean announced that his family could no longer afford the upkeep of the castle in light of the expense of major repairs.
 In the winter of 2013–14 the castle lost four ceilings, which were brought down by water penetration through the chimneys.
 In July 2014, a restoration appeal was launched.

 Film location

 The castle was used as a location in the 1945 film I Know Where I'm Going! (as "Castle of Sorne").
 It was also featured in the 1971 film When Eight Bells Toll, starring Anthony Hopkins and in the 1999 film Entrapment, starring Sean Connery (who has MacLean ancestry on his mother's side) and Catherine Zeta-Jones.

 It is also the setting for the base of Buffy Summers in the first half of Buffy the Vampire Slayer Season Eight.

 Lighthouse

-To the south east of the Castle is the Duart Point lighthouse.
-The lighthouse was built in 1900, in memorial to Scottish novelist William Black.
+To the south east of the castle is the Duart Point lighthouse.
+The lighthouse was built in 1900, as a memorial to Scottish novelist William Black.